Behind Pulsar

 🚨 This is a permanent change.
 There is no going back! 🚨

-If you want to hand off support of your package to someone else, you can do that by transferring the package's repositoryopen in new window to the new owner.
-Once you do that, they can publish a new version with the updated repository information in the package.json.
+If you want to hand off support of your package to someone else, you can do that by transferring the package's repository to the new owner.
+Once you do that, they can publish a new version with the updated repository information in the package.json

 Unpublish Your Package

-If you no longer want to support your package and cannot find anyone to take it over, you can unpublish your package from https://pulsar-edit.devopen in new window.
-For example, if your package is named package-name then the command you would execute is:
+If you no longer want to support your package and cannot find anyone to take it over, you can unpublish your package from https://pulsar-edit.dev.
+For example, if your package is named package-name

 $ pulsar -p unpublish <package-name>